Friendsgiving for Teens

 • Come up with a team name

-• Use to phone camera per team
+• Use two phone camera per team

 • Shoot in landscape (horizontal) mode